 |INTERNATIONAL MASTERS IN VACCINOLOGY (IMVACC) PROGRAMME|

 The SAMRC has collaborated with the Government of Switzerland via the Swiss Vaccine Research Institute (SVRC) and the University of Lausanne (UL) in a capacity development program in the research field of Vaccine Development.
 This is an e-learning facilitated program.
 As at November five (5) universities within South Africa (namely; MUT, SMU, UKZN, WITS and WSU) and seven SAMRC research units and hosted/funded entities namely; Cochrane South Africa, Health Systems Research Unit and HIV Prevention Research Unit, Respiratory and Meningeal Pathogens Research Unit, Afrigen Biologics, Cape Town HVTN Immunology Laboratory and CAPRISA are hosting scholars participating on the program.

 |SAMRC CLINICIAN RESEARCHER DEVELOPMENT PhD SCHOLARSHIP PROGRAMME|

-There is a dearth of MBChB or D.D.S graduates that read for PhD research degree.
-The South African Medical Research Council (SAMRC) continues to strengthen efforts that take cognizance of this paucity of Clinician researchers in South Africa.
+There is a dearth of MBChB or D.D.S graduates that read for PhD research degrees.
+The SAMRC continues to strengthen efforts that take cognizance of this paucity of Clinician researchers in South Africa.

 The value of the scholarship is R500 000.00 p.a per scholar up to maximum of 4 yrs.